PySimpleGUI/PySimpleGUI/docs/cookbook.md

             form.FindElement('output).Update(button)
 ----
 ## Script Launcher - Persistent Form
 This form doesn't close after button clicks.
-To achieve this the buttons are specified as `sg.ReadFormButton` instead of `sg.SimpleButton`.
+To achieve this the buttons are specified as `sg.ReadButton` instead of `sg.SimpleButton`.
 The exception to this is the EXIT button.
 Clicking it will close the form.
 This program will run commands and display the output in the scrollable window.

 ![launcher 2](https://user-images.githubusercontent.com/13696193/43958519-b30af218-9c79-11e8-88da-fadc69da818c.jpg)